DaCHack/Futro-S740-Homeserver/README.md

 | PCI Device (hostpci0)  | **0000:00:02 (all functions!), rombar=0** (the graphics card) | **0000:00:02 (all functions!), rombar=0** (the graphics card) |
 | PCI Device (hostpci1)  | **0000:00:0e, (all functions!) rombar=0** (the audio chip) | **0000:00:0e, (all functions!) rombar=0** (the audio chip) |

-**Note:** Make sure both ROM-Bar and PCIe deactivated!
+**Note:** Audio works fine with Proxmox 8.2.2 and Kernel 6.8.4-2-pve on a vanilla q35 machine with OVMF.
+Make sure both GPU and HDA are passed through with all functions on, while ROM-Bar and PCIe both deactivated!
 Audio Passthrough is [reported](https://www.mydealz.de/comments/permalink/38190848) to only function with OVMF BIOS but I got audio output on i440fx/SeaBIOS through the front audio jack with `sudo speaker-test -D plughw:1,0` (hostpci1 with All functions, ROM-Bar and PCIe checked on a q35 VM)

-**Latest Update:** Speaker-test works fine with Proxmox 8.2.2 and Kernel 6.8.4-2-pve on a vanilla q35 machine with OVMF using above command.
-Both GPU and HDA are passed through with all functions, both ROM-Bar and PCIe deactivated.

-Working on a solution with OVMF but did not succeed yet.
-[Thread on Proxmox forum](https://forum.proxmox.com/threads/intel-igp-gemini-lake-passthrough-q35-fails-to-boot-on-ubuntu-18-04-3-lts-%E2%80%93-i915-conflict-detected-with-stolen-region.57584/) regarding Ubuntu guest on Gemini Lake with q35 as well as [this one](https://forum.proxmox.com/threads/proxmox-6-0-gemini-lake-and-igd-graphics-passthrough-for-windows-10.60415/page-3#post-389588) might help

 3) Install e.g. Debian in the guest VM.
    - Ideally, unselect the desktop environment and only install SSH server and the standard system utilities.
    - In case of using a desktop environment, make sure to make the physical display your main display.
 Then you can basically use the connected USB mouse and keyboard as if your are working with a native system.
    - You can even disable the NOVNC screen, yet I found it helpful to use this screen for the NOVNC terminal in runlevel 3 while having all graphical outputs (KODI, UxPlay) on the physical display. (not feasible on q35 machine, virtual console freezes and no clean reboots/shutdowns are possible via SSH)
-   - **Disabling the VirtioGPU in machine options avoids a deadlock on the virtual console and enables clean shutdowns and reboots**
+   - **Disabling the VirtIO-GPU in machine options avoids a deadlock on the virtual console and enables clean shutdowns and reboots**
 5) Optional: Enable xterm.js by adding a virtual serial port to the VM, enable the serial port in the VM operating system `sudo systemctl enable serial-getty@ttyS0.service` and `sudo systemctl start serial-getty@ttyS0.service`.
 6)  Do `su -`  , `apt install sudo`, `usermod -a -G sudo administrator` (where administator is the user name created during installation and *reboot*
-7)  [For newer Kernels if speaker-test is unsuccessful](https://bugzilla.kernel.org/show_bug.cgi?id=208511), add `snd_hda_intel.probe_mask=1` or `snd_hda_intel.power_save_controller=0` to `sudo nano /etc/default/grub` and `sudo update-grub`to get sound from the audio jack.
+7)  [For newer Kernels if speaker-test is unsuccessful](https://bugzilla.kernel.org/show_bug.cgi?id=208511), add `snd_hda_intel.probe_mask=1` or `snd_hda_intel.power_save_controller=0` to `sudo nano /etc/default/grub` cmdline and `sudo update-grub` to get sound from the audio jack.
 This might cause no output possible via DisplayPort though!
 8)  Set up SSH
    - After Debian installation is set up already and you are able to log in with the user created during installation
    - You may need to log into the guest system via SSH because the virtual console is not available due to PCI passthrough!